Oreoluwa-IVT/Carbon-Footprint-Measurement/README.md

 Using Carbon Emission Data in one square km, we could rougly estimate and develop useful solution for Carbon emission reduction.

 ### This Project !
-In this little repo ,we get to see how much carbon can be emitted by an Automobile using Carbondioxide Sensors.
+In this little repo ,we measure how much Carbondioxide is emitted from a common emittant "Automobiles" using CO2 Sensors.
 The data collected from this project is used along with Total distance travalled and ambient temperature.
 Thereafter, we can analyze the data to make meaning out of it.